-All Mature Student Applicants are required to provide an Official Transcript showing completion of an ELA 30-1 or ELA 30-2 or their equivalencies (Grade 12 English) before they may be admitted to a Diploma or Degree Program of Study.
+All Mature Student Applicants are required to provide an Official Transcript showing completion of grade 12 English or their equivalency before they may be admitted to a Diploma or Degree Program of Study.

 The best option is to present results of standardized testing, such as Provincial Departmental results, ACT or SAT or GED.